(Formerly Mi'kmaq-Maliseet Institute)

 The Mi'kmaq-Wolastoqey Centre (MWC) at the University of New Brunswick in Fredericton celebrated its 30th anniversary in 2010-11.

-Located in Marshall d'Avray Hall, at the top of the UNB campus, the Institute helps First Nations students with admissions as well as course selection and provides access to many services available to UNB students.
+Located in Marshall d'Avray Hall, at the top of the UNB campus, the centre helps First Nations students with admissions as well as course selection and provides access to many services available to UNB students.

 It welcomes First Nations students from all parts of the Atlantic region—from New Brunswick, Nova Scotia and Prince Edward Island to Newfoundland and the Gaspé and beyond.
 Whether they are studying education or business, psychology or nursing, forestry or sciences, students find a home away from home at the Mi'kmaq-Wolastoqey Centre.